 5. Eat fatty fish

 This healthy fat and high-quality protein make fish a great choice.
 The omega-3 fatty acids and other nutrients found in fatty fish, such as salmon, are particularly important.
 A study found that people who eat the most fish have a lower risk of several conditions, including heart disease, dementia, and depression

 It is impossible to overstate the importance of getting enough quality sleep.
 The lack of sleep can lead to insulin resistance, disrupt appetite hormones, and lower physical and mental performance.
 Furthermore, sleep deprivation is one of the most important factors contributing to weight gain and obesity.
 According to one study, children and adults who did not get enough sleep were at a higher risk for obesity by 89% and 55%, respectively.

 7. Take care of your gut health by eating fiber and taking probiotics

 You're gut microbiota, a group of bacteria living in your gut, is incredibly important for your health.
 Many chronic diseases, such as obesity, are influenced by disruptions in gut flora.
 Probiotic foods such as yogurt and sauerkraut, as well as probiotic supplements, can be beneficial to gut health.
 A notable function of fiber is to fuel your gut bacteria.

-Copyright LMT HEALTH & WELLNESS.
+Copyright LMT HEALTH & WELLNESS SOLUTIONS.
 All Rights Reserved.
 Designed and Developed by Allied Technologies.